 Back pain is a common ailment that affects most people at some point in their life.
 It normally feels like an ache, tension or stiffness in your back.
 The pain can be triggered by bad posture while sitting for long hours in an office, bending awkwardly, or lifting incorrectly.
 Backache occurs most often in the lower back, although it can be felt anywhere along your spine, from your neck down to your hips.
 Practicing yoga has been shown to relieve back pain.
 In fact, according to the National Institutes of Health, a recent study has determined that weekly yoga classes can significantly reduce back pain and improve back movement.
 A number of yoga teachers have developed yoga sequences designed specifically for sufferers of back pain with a specific focus on target muscle groups.
 HIIT #5 - Performance by Sarah Kusch

-This first Flexibility and Control video will prepare your body for any kind of athletic activity.
-This Grokker Premium workout gives you a daily dose of "vitamoves" needed to increase mobility, strengthen joints and improve body awareness.
-Angelo's flexibility and control series of videos will help you improve your agility so that you can do whatever activities you love doing, better and more safely.
+This gentle stretch routine will prepare your body for any kind of athletic activity.
+The workout is designed to increase mobility, strengthen joints and improve your body awareness.
+Angelo's program will help you improve your agility so that you can do whatever activities you love doing, better and more safely.